 30 days prior to departure or less: 100% of the trip price

 *While the $500 per person booking deposit is non-refundable, in the event of cancellation, it will be converted into a Cohica travel credit that can be used on a Cohica Custom Travel Plan, Designed Trip, or future Guided Trip.

 MINIMUM TRAVELERS FOR DEPARTURE This trip will depart with a minimum of five (5) travelers.
 If a trip does not reach the minimum number of five (5) travelers, anyone already registered will have the option to join the next Guided Trip or be issued a refund of their trip deposit.
 Otherwise, only in the case of a force majeure would we postpone or cancel a trip.

-COVID-19 Italy has been diligent and successful in managing the virus and we're very confident that restrictions will be lifted and we'll be able to safely travel together in spring 2022.
+COVID-19 Italy is currently open to vaccinated American travelers.
+The entire country has been diligent in managing the virus and as of fall 2021 over 80% of eligible citizens are fully vaccinated.
 Please note that during the trip, we will adhere to any/all local regulations that are in place, which may include (but are not limited to) showing proof of vaccination, negative test requirements and/or obligatory mask wearing.
 Your health and safety is absolutely our highest priority.

 AIRFARE International flights to and from the U.S. are not included in Cohica Guided Trips.
 However, if you’d like our recommendations on the most cost-effective and efficient flights from your home airport, just ask.

 Please book your flights into Florence (FLR) and out of Milan (MXP) for this trip.